Park Royal Shopping Centre

+History

 The Centre was started alongside the Guinness family's British Properties developments nearby, and was named after the London suburb of Park Royal where a Guinness brewery stood.
 The Guinnesses sold it in 1986.

 The mall is physically divided into two locations by Marine Drive, a major thoroughfare on the North Shore.
 The two sides are aptly named North Mall and South Mall, and are connected by 2 main intersections: Main St - Marine Drive, and Taylor Way - Marine Drive, as well as an overpass next to Shoppers Drug Mart.
 The North Mall is the original part of the mall, and had the anchor store Woodward's (on the East end) and Woodward's Food Floors (on the West end).
 Expansion to the South Mall occurred in the 1962 with a further development in the mid-1970s.
 The expansion in the 1960s added SuperValu and Eaton's as the anchor stores on the South Mall.
 Further expansion in the mid-1970s added a second floor to the mall and the Hudson's Bay store.

-In 1993 when Woodward's closed, The Bay moved into the location previously held by Woodward's, and the Food Floor was converted into a Government Liquor Store, London Drugs and Rogers Video (now closed).
+In 1993, when Woodward's closed, The Bay moved into the location previously held by Woodward's.
+Food Floor was converted into a Government Liquor Store, London Drugs and Rogers Video (now closed).

-The entire mall covers roughly 1.4 million square feet.